Gardening Houseplants Houseplant Care

 Watering Orchids Based on Their Roots

 Learning to read your orchid roots is the best method for getting watering right.
-Err on the side of caution since most orchids would rather be slightly underwatered than overwatered.
+On the side of caution, most orchids would rather be slightly underwatered than overwatered.
 Orchid roots constantly kept wet will rot, and the plant will decline.

 Orchid roots are surrounded by a tissue-paper-thin membrane called velamen.
 This multi-purpose membrane soaks up large amounts of water quickly, adheres to rough surfaces, and promotes the exchange of minerals and salts.
 Orchid velamen is an excellent indicator of your plant's water needs.
 Dry velamen is white or silvery, and freshly watered velamen is green or mottled (depending on the species).